GoogleCloudPlatform/monitoring-dashboard-samples/dashboards/google-kubernetes-engine-ai/README.md

   FROM
     MaintenanceData_Distinct
   GROUP BY
-    CycleCount, Cluster, Nodepool, Node
+    CycleCount, Cluster, Node
 )

-WHERE Status NOT IN ('DELETED', 'UNKNOWN')
-ORDER BY MaintenanceEndTime
+WHERE Status NOT IN ('DELETED', 'UNKNOWN') AND Type IS NOT NULL ORDER BY MaintenanceEndTime
 ```